Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

     Joining early: fast but imprecise.
 Joining late: precise but exponential states.

   - *Generic design works with any abstract domain.*
-    Swap intervals for sets or prefix trees.
+    Swap intervals for signs or constants.
     BDD control layer is orthogonal.

   - *Path-sensitivity alone doesn't guarantee precision.*